Charles G. Groat

-Charles G. "Chip" Groat (born March 25, 1940 in Westfield, New York) is an American geologist.
-He is a professional in the earth science community with involvement in geological studies, energy and minerals resource assessment, ground-water occurrence and protection, geomorphic processes and landform evolution in desert areas, and coastal studies.
+Charles G. "Chip" Groat (March 25, 1940 – March 14, 2025) was an American geologist and the 13th director of the U.S. Geological Survey.
+He was a professional in the earth science community with involvement in geological studies, energy and minerals resource assessment, ground-water occurrence and protection, geomorphic processes and landform evolution in desert areas, and coastal studies.

 Education and career

-Groat received a Bachelor of Arts degree in Geology (1962) from the University of Rochester, a Master of Science in Geology (1967) from the University of Massachusetts Amherst, and a Ph.D. in Geology (1970) from the University of Texas at Austin.
+Chip Groat was born in Westfield, New York on March 25, 1940.
+He received a Bachelor of Arts degree in Geology (1962) from the University of Rochester, a Master of Science in Geology (1967) from the University of Massachusetts Amherst, and a PhD in Geology (1970) from the University of Texas at Austin.

-Dr. Groat served as associate professor (1976–1978) at the University of Texas at Austin, in the Department of Geological Sciences, and as both Associate and Acting Director of the Bureau of Economic Geology.
-From 1978-1990, Dr. Groat held positions at Louisiana State University including professor for the Department of Geology and Geophysics; and at the Louisiana Department of Natural Resources including assistant to the Secretary of the Louisiana Department of Natural Resources (1983–1988) and later as Director and State Geologist for the Louisiana Geological Survey.
+Dr. Groat served as associate professor (1976–1978) at the University of Texas at Austin, in the Department of Geological Sciences, and as both Associate and acting director of the Bureau of Economic Geology.
+From 1978 to 1990, Dr. Groat held positions at Louisiana State University including professor for the Department of Geology and Geophysics; and at the Louisiana Department of Natural Resources including assistant to the Secretary of the Louisiana Department of Natural Resources (1983–1988) and later as Director and State Geologist for the Louisiana Geological Survey.

-Groat was Executive Director (1990–1992) for the American Geological Institute.
-He served as Executive Director (1992–1995) at the Center for Coastal, Energy, and Environmental Resources, at Louisiana State University.
+Groat was executive director (1990–1992) for the American Geological Institute.
+He served as executive director (1992–1995) at the Center for Coastal, Energy, and Environmental Resources, at Louisiana State University.
 From May to November 1998, he served as Associate Vice President for Research and Sponsored Projects at the University of Texas at El Paso, following three years as Director of the Center for Environmental Resource Management.
-He was also Director of the University's Environmental Science and Engineering Ph.D.
-Program and a Professor of Geological Sciences.
+He was also Director of the university's Environmental Science and Engineering Ph.D.
+Program and a professor of Geological Sciences.

-Dr. Groat became the 13th Director of the U.S. Geological Survey on November 13, 1998.
+Dr. Groat became the 13th Director of the U.S. Geological Survey (USGS) on November 13, 1998.
 He was appointed by President Bill Clinton and retained by President George W. Bush.
 Groat resigned as Director on June 17, 2005.
+As Director, he oversaw national research on energy resources, water policy, and environmental sustainability.